 What organizations are members of the Clinton County Family & Children First Council?

 The Clinton County, Ohio Family and Children First Council is comprised of family representatives and public and private organizations serving children and families.

 What resources are available for Clinton County families?

-The Resource List includes contact information for local agencies and resources to assist children and families.
+The following resource guide is developed by Clinton County Community Action and includes contact information for local agencies and resources to assist children and families in Clinton County Ohio.

-View the resource list here: Clinton County, Ohio Resource Directory
+View the resource guide here: Clinton County Family Resource Guide